Tyler-Mullen/NordgarDungeonTestRoom/README.md

 # NordgarDungeonTestRoom
-A CLI app designed to test a game I want to create with react or vanilla JavaScript
+A role-playing game I am developing to run on command line through Node.js with inquirer.

 1. Objective